Technigo/project-happy-thoughts/README.md

 # Project 11 @ Technigo Bootcamp - Our own version of Twitter

-The second week with React - We practiced our React state skills by fetching and posting data to an API
+The third week with React - We practiced our React state skills by fetching and posting data to an API

 ## To learn this week 🧠